jonnyweatherly/aajonusnet/md/QNA/Q&A Of December 14, 2008.md

 fowl with the fish – then you’ll regenerate tissue a little bit faster.
 Ok.

-Q: For those of us using toothpaste formula after brushing, how often does one use a water pick to rinse it and is that necessary?
+Q: For those of us using toothpaste formula after brushing, how often does one use a waterpik to rinse it and is that necessary?

 A: Ok, I came up with a new formula about a year ago: one tablespoon of coconut cream, two teaspoons of terramin clay and one half to one teaspoon of raw apple